 In Ōhara, other than Sanzen-in, Jakkō-in (寂光院) is another characteristic attraction.
 The temple on the village’s west side has many maple trees planted in its precinct.
-During the fresh green and fall foliage season, the scenery in the temple attracts many tourists who are more than happy to make an effort to enjoy the masterpieces painted by mother nature.
+During the fresh green and fall foliage season, the scenery in the temple attracts many tourists who are more than happy to make an effort to enjoy the masterpieces painted by Mother Nature.

 Apart from the astonishing natural scenery, Jakkō-in is also a historical landmark.
 Erected in 595 by Prince Shōtoku (聖徳太子) to pray for his father, Emperor Yōmei (用明天皇), the temple later began to have a deep connection with the Taira Clan.